kouui/intro-to-topic-model-LDA/readme.md

 ](https://mybinder.org/v2/gh/kouui/intro-to-topic-model-LDA/master?filepath=intro-to-topic-model.ipynb
 )

-**Warning : be aware of generating `wordcloud` in using binder's server online, which will probably kill your python kernel**.
+**Warning : be aware of generating `wordcloud` using binder's server online, because it will probably kill your python kernel**.